Sithuk/ubuntu-server-zfsbootmenu/README.md

 # Ubuntu zfsbootmenu install script

 This script creates an Ubuntu installation using the ZFS filesystem.
-The installation has integrated snapshot management using pyznap.
+The installation has integrated snapshot management using sanoid.
 Snapshots can be rolled back remotely at boot over ssh using zfsbootmenu.
 This is useful where there is no physical access to the machine.

 Snapshots allow you to rollback your system to a previous state if there is a problem.
 The system automatically creates snapshots on a timer and also when the system is updated with apt.
 Snapshots are pruned over time to keep fewer older snapshots.